MiguelIlekSantos/Landing-Page-DIO/README.md

 ## Future developing :hammer_and_wrench:

-This website is full completed, but anyway I keep looking for possible improves that I can include !
+This website was made when I was starting with CSS so I plan to make some improvements :

+1. Add animations
+2. Adapt responsability

 <br>